 5.5.3 Acceptance Criteria (Water-pack Storage Compartment Capacity)

 Stabilized internal temperatures maintained between + 2 °C and + 8 °C in the vaccine storage compartment.
-For freezers of less than 50 litres of gross freezer volume a minimum of 3.4 kg of fully frozen water- packs must remain fully frozen at the end of Step 10 of 5.4.1.1 whilst maintaining the temperature control specified in 4.2.5.2.
-For freezers with at least 50 litres of gross freezer volume a minimum of 4.8 kg of fully frozen water-packs per 50 litres of gross freezer volume must remain fully frozen at the end of Step 10 of 5.4.1.1 whilst maintaining the temperature control specified in 4.2.5.2.
+For freezers of less than 50 litres of gross freezer volume a minimum of 3.4 kg of fully frozen water- packs must remain fully frozen at the end of step 10 of 5.4.1.1 whilst maintaining the temperature control specified in 4.2.5.2.
+For freezers with at least 50 litres of gross freezer volume a minimum of 4.8 kg of fully frozen water-packs per 50 litres of gross freezer volume must remain fully frozen at the end of step 10 of 5.4.1.1 whilst maintaining the temperature control specified in 4.2.5.2.
 No standard set for power consumption but report the energy consumption in kWh/day, the percentage on time during the test time and graphically display on/off cycles.

 5.5.4 Rejection Criterion